Joshsands/horiseon-accessibility-changes/README.md

-# Code Refactor Starter Code
-<h2>This project includes the reorganization of an existing project's HTML code for improved accessibility properties.</H2>
+<h1>This project includes the reorganization of an existing project's HTML code for improved accessibility properties.</h1>

-<h3>EDITS FROM ORIGINAL PAGE</h3>
+<h2>EDITS FROM ORIGINAL PAGE</h2>

 <ol><li>
     Changed <title> from website to Horiseon.